ascii-boxes/boxes/pages/faq.md

    text="Q. 7.
 How to align a box within a terminal window?" %}

 The *boxes* options only allow aligning the text within a box, but it is actually possible to use *boxes* to align the entire box within a terminal window.
-At least on Unix / Linux ... we don't currently know how to do this on Windows.
+At least on Unix / Linux ... on Windows, it is hard to find out the terminal width.

 This method assumes that `tput cols` yields the width of the terminal window.
 If it doesn't, you'd have to find another way to get this information, for example a `$COLUMNS` environment variable.